search

 In May 2015, a new gemstone auction record was set by a ruby; the most expensive ruby.
 The precious gem is known as the Sunrise Ruby.
 It is a 25.59-carat, cushion-cut, untreated "pigeon blood" red Burmese ruby, which is set into a Cartier ring and flanked by white diamonds.
 A Swiss buyer paid $30 million for the red gemstone (over $1 million per carat).
 The Sunrise Ruby was assessed by the Gubelin Gem Lab in Zurich, where it was concluded that the ruby was a vivid "pigeon blood" red and of rare quality.

-The price-per-carat of fine rubies is constantly rising.
-Previous records include the "Graff Ruby"; an 8.62-carat gemstone which achieved $8.6 million ($997,727 per carat) at Sotheby's in November 2014.
-The Alan Caplan Ruby (also known as the Mogok Ruby) was also auctioned for a record-breaking price of $227,301 per carat at Sotheby's in 1988.
-As its other name suggests, the Alan Caplan Ruby is from Mogok, Burma.
-It is a cushion-cut gem that weighs 15.97 carats and is eye clean.
+The value of high-quality rubies continues to rise, with notable examples of record-breaking prices.
+One such instance is the "Graff Ruby," an 8.62-carat gemstone that achieved an impressive $8.6 million ($997,727 per carat) at Sotheby's in November 2014.
+Another remarkable auction took place in 1988 at Sotheby's, where the Alan Caplan Ruby, also known as the Mogok Ruby, fetched a record-breaking price of $227,301 per carat.
+As its alternative name suggests, the Alan Caplan Ruby originates from Mogok, Burma.
+This cushion-cut gem weighs 15.97 carats and boasts excellent clarity.
 It was acquired by Graff of London.
-Another price-per-carat record for a ruby was held by the 8.24-carat Richard Burton Ruby, which sold for $4.2 million at Christie's in 2011.
+Additionally, the 8.24-carat Richard Burton Ruby held its own price-per-carat record, selling for $4.2 million at Christie's in 2011.

 The Liberty Bell Ruby